l3mpire/lemlist-developer/source/includes/_campaigns.md

 Parameter | Description
 --------- | -----------
 deduplicate=true | search email address in another campaign, will not insert the lead if email address already inserted
+scannerLinkedin=true | activate the linkedin scanner for this import (needs Sales Engagement Plan) scannerDropcontact=true | activate the dropcontact scanner for this import (needs Sales Engagement Plan) linkedinScanBy | Id of the user that will scan the lead.
+User has to have linkedin connected to his lemlist account

 ### Body Parameters